CosmosDB/labs/technical_deep_dive/03-querying_the_database_using_sql.md

 > Before you start this lab, you will need to create an Azure Cosmos DB database and collection that you will use throughout the lab.
 You will also use the **Azure Data Factory (ADF)** to import existing data into your collection.

-### Download Required Files

-*A JSON file has been provided that will contain a collection 50,000 students.
-You will use this file later to import documents into your collection.
-It is available through blob storage.*

 ### Create Azure Cosmos DB Database and Collection

 *You will now create a database and collection within your Azure Cosmos DB account.*